Dacia Sandero Stepway Review 2024

 While we've not tried the CVT automatic, bear in mind that it's about two seconds slower from 0-62mph, and is likely to be unpleasantly loud when you ask for full performance.

-The only other engine option is the Dacia Sandero Stepway TCe 100 Bi-Fuel.
+Next up in the engine range is the Dacia Sandero Stepway TCe 100 Bi-Fuel.
 As the name suggests this has a bit more power, but the Bi-Fuel element refers to it being able to run on both petrol and LPG (liquid petroleum gas).
 LPG is less than half the price of regular unleaded fuel, which is great, but the number of filling stations that actually stock LPG has dwindled rapidly in the last few years.
-For some it'll work, but others it won't - And bear in mind the Bi-Fuel costs £500 more to buy in the first place.

-The TCe turbocharged engines aren't too intrusive, but there's a bit more engine vibration than the class best, and the engine note you do hear isn't a particularly pleasant one.
+The TCe turbocharged engines aren't too loud, but there's a bit more engine vibration than the class best, and the engine note you do hear isn't a particularly pleasant one.

 The Dacia Sandero Stepway received a disappointing two stars out of five from safety body Euro NCAP.
-That might write the car off for you immediately, but before you click away let us explain in more detail.
+That might write the car off for you immediately (figuratively, rather than literally), but before you click away, let us explain in more detail.

 As it was assessed under the latest and toughest test requirements it's actually no less safe (perhaps even more safe) than a small car from about five years ago.
-If you look at the crash protection scores for adult and child occupants they're actually pretty good - barely worse than the safest small cars in fact.
+If you look at the crash protection scores for adult and child occupants they're actually pretty good: barely any worse than the safest small cars in fact.

 Where the Sandero models were marked down is in vulnerable road user protection and safety assists.
 This is because, as a budget model, Dacia skimps on some of the more advanced safety features you get on pricier alternatives.